 Restore state on iOS

 When a user runs a mobile app and then selects another app to run, the first app is moved to the background, or backgrounded.
-The operating system (both iOS and Android) often kill the backgrounded app to release memory or improve performance for the app running in the foreground.
+The operating system (both iOS and Android) often kills the backgrounded app to release memory or improve performance for the app running in the foreground.

 You can use the RestorationManager